Share this Story

 d.
 MLF will post a qualifying weight for the two days of Sudden-Death Round competition based on the fishery and existing conditions.

 e.
-The qualifying weight will be determined by the League Commissioner after he consults with an Angler representative and/or other consultants of his choosing.
+The qualifying weight will be determined by the MLF Commissioner after he consults with an MLF Angler representative and/or other consultants of his choosing.

 f.
 The qualifying weights will be set for each of the two days and will be announced no more than 12 hours prior to the start of that round’s competition.

 g.
 The first three MLF Anglers from Sudden-Death Round / Group 1 and the first three MLF Anglers from Sudden-Death Round / Group 2 to reach the qualifying weights set for their days of competition will advance to the Championship Round.